Masonjar13/ScriptUp/README.md

   - Scripts must be compliant with AutoHotkey_H (usually no or very few issues if it was written for AHK v1.1).
   - If you have "Start on User Login" active and move ScriptUp, it will automatically fix the registry entry (restart ScriptUp from the new path to do so).
   - When running as a compiled script, you must have a shortcut (.lnk) to "Lib" in the same folder as ScriptUp to allow access to the [Standard Library](https://autohotkey.com/docs/Functions.htm#lib).
   - If using an onExit sub/function in one of the added scripts, it must not exceed 30s of process time.
-If something requires more than that amount of time, set `quitTimeout` at `Lib\fileList.ahk:2`.
+If something requires more than that amount of time, [set the value here](ScriptUp.ahk#L70).
+  - Do NOT use any variation of #If except for #If. #IfWinActive, #IfWinExist, etc., will make the thread crash on exit.
+This is due to deprication in __H.
+  - SetWorkingDir will be overridden.
+They will take on the working directory of the worker script, which is in the library.
+Full paths will need to be used in scripts.
+  - With the release of v1, paths to scripts/DLLs may be relative to workerH.
+You can modify the path while adding a new script or change it in Lib\config.ini.

 # Dependencies (included)
-  - [AutoHotkey_H v1](https://hotkeyit.github.io/v2/) - The DLL's are required for actually running the scripts.
-Be sure to use the correct bit-length (must be the same as ScriptUp) as you can't mismatch DLL's and EXE's, eg., 32-bit or 64-bit DLL if ScriptUp is running under 32-bit or 64-bit, respectively.
+  - [AutoHotkey_H v1](https://hotkeyit.github.io/v2/) - The DLL's are required for running the worker as well as the scripts.
+It will auto-set them initially to the included DLLs, but you can change them from the options tab.
   - [threadMan](https://github.com/Masonjar13/AHK-Library/blob/master/Lib/threadMan.ahk)
-    - [readResource](https://github.com/Masonjar13/AHK-Library/blob/master/Required-Libraries/readResource.ahk) (Not made by me, but I don't recall the thread I got it from, apologies.)
     - [_MemoryLibrary](https://github.com/Masonjar13/AHK-Library/blob/master/Required-Libraries/_MemoryLibrary.ahk) [by Hotkeyit](https://autohotkey.com/board/topic/77302-class-ahk-lv2-memorylibrary/)
       - [_Struct](https://github.com/Masonjar13/AHK-Library/blob/master/Required-Libraries/_Struct.ahk) [by Hotkeyit](https://autohotkey.com/board/topic/55150-class-structfunc-sizeof-updated-010412-ahkv2/)

 # Contribution
-If you'd like to contribute, fork, or make any personal edits, feel free to add your own name and link to the "About" section.
-Search for `gui: about` to add your name in, format it as you'd like, and give it `gaboutLink` (if you're adding a link).
-Then search for the label, `aboutLink:`, and add a new ternary expression.
+If you'd like to contribute, fork, or make any personal edits, feel free to add your own name and link to the [About section](Lib/guiMake.ahk#L32).

 My only request is to keep my name and link in the About section.
 Other than that, have fun!